samuelhbne/proxy-xray/README.md

     --tpw <TROJAN-PLN-WS option>      password@host:port:/wspath
-    -d|--debug                        Start in debug mode with verbose output -i|--stdin                        Read config from stdin instead of auto generation --dns <upstream-DNS-ip>           Designated upstream DNS server IP, 1.1.1.1 will be applied by default --dns-local-cn                    Enable China-accessible domains to be resolved in China --domain-direct <domain-rule>     Add a domain rule for direct routing, likegeosite:geosite:geolocation-cn
+    -d|--debug                        Start in debug mode with verbose output -i|--stdin                        Read config from stdin instead of auto generation -j|--json                         '{"log":{"loglevel":"info"}' Json snippet to merge into the config --dns <upstream-DNS-ip>           Designated upstream DNS server IP, 1.1.1.1 will be applied by default --dns-local-cn                    Enable China-accessible domains to be resolved in China --domain-direct <domain-rule>     Add a domain rule for direct routing, likegeosite:geosite:geolocation-cn